rubrikinc/use-case-arm-template-cloudout/README.md

 * Azure Resource Manager - this service allows you to configure CloudOut via a template
 * [Template for CloudOut to Azure](rubrik_cloudout_arm.template) - template for configuring CloudOut to Azure
-* Rubrik CDM 4.0+ - the platform that protects provisioned workloads
+* Rubrik CDM 4.0 or later - the platform that protects provisioned workloads

 ## :muscle: How You Can Help

 We glady welcome contributions from the community.
-From updating the documentation to requsting additional ARM templates, all ideas are welcome.
+From updating the documentation to requesting additional ARM templates, all ideas are welcome.
 Thank you in advance for all of your issues, pull requests, and comments! :star:

 * [Contributing Guide](CONTRIBUTING.md)
 * [Code of Conduct](CODE_OF_CONDUCT.md)